VAT for business: everything you need to know

 Voluntary VAT registration: registering for VAT before you reach the threshold

-If the turnover of your business does not exceed the current VAT registration threshold, you can still register for VAT voluntarily.
+If your business’s turnover does not exceed the current VAT registration threshold, you can still register for VAT voluntarily.

 There are some benefits to doing so: